pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 |    --- end of methods ---
 ```

-...but the Task object is available from $evm.root...
+but the Task object is available from $evm.root:

 ```